It all began at the duck park. Isn’t that where it always starts?

 Those two initial responses are not the best way to handle the situation.

-I should mention, before we progress, that I’m not a child psychiatrist and if you’re having serious issues with your child’s fear of birds, it’s best to consult an expert.
+Before we progress, I should mention that I’m not a child psychiatrist.
+If you’re having serious issues with your child’s fear of birds, it’s best to consult an expert.
 I have a background in wildlife education, so my expertise come from helping children understand the role of every animal and their place in the world.

 What shouldn’t you do if a bird scares your child